 The funding organizations will award at least five grants of up to $100,000 each.
 The amount will be distributed by the university grantee according to the project’s individual needs.
 Relevant costs may include salary support, statistical consultation, supplies and computer equipment, as well as supplemental hardware and software.
 Capital expenses and indirect charges will not be covered.

-Full research proposals are due Feb.
-20, 2020, and final decisions will be announced by mid-March.
+Full research proposals are due May 1, 2020.
 For more information on the application process, send an email to [email protected] with “UP Research” in the subject line.

 If you found this post helpful, you might also want to read: